 While with our 2-way integration between Gmail and Trello, your marketing team can seamlessly partner with sales folks or external agencies to deliver a new project.

 And it does not stop there.
 By connecting Gmail with Google Calendar and your favorite conferencing tools (like Zoom and Google Meet), your HR team can schedule interviews on behalf of hiring teams in a couple of clicks.
 They can save meeting templates and insert a teammate's calendar inside their emails for applicants to book their interviews without the endless back and forth.
-Moreover, with our public API and Zapier integration, you will soon be able to further customize your workflows.
+Moreover, with our public API and Zapier integration, you can customize your workflows even further.

 The modern way of cross team collaboration